 When used for purchases, this card features three miles per dollar spent on Alaska and Virgin America flights, and one mile per dollar spent elsewhere.
-With the Business Level Earning Plan, this card has an annual fee of $50 per company and $25 per card.
+With the Business Level Earning Plan, this card has an annual fee of.
 Or, with the Individual Level Earning Plan, the annual fee is $0 per company, and $75 per card.
 Finally, this card has are no foreign transaction fees.

 Asiana Airlines Visa Business Card